danmayer/danmayer.github.com/_posts/2014-01-29-investigating-api-tooling.md

   * A format by [Yehuda Katz](http://twitter.com/wycats) and [Steve Klabnik](http://twitter.com/steveklabnik).
   * The default ember data format.
   * The format restricts how you represent your JSON data, but to a list of tried and true best practices for representing your objects.
-  * Example implementations exist for Ruby and other languages
+  * Example implementations exist for Ruby and other languages.
 * [JSON-RPC](http://www.jsonrpc.org/specification)
-  * A JSON standard with a highly used version 2.0 spec
+  * A JSON standard with a highly supported version 2.0 spec.
   * Defines rules for making [JSON remote procedure calls](http://en.wikipedia.org/wiki/JSON-RPC), has client support in many languages.
-  * Defines good input, client, and error behavior
+  * Defines good input, client, and error behavior.
   * Doesn't define or enforce good JSON data serialization of your objects.
-Allows for any
+Allows for any format.
 * [JSON Schema](http://json-schema.org/)
-  * A format to describe APIs in JSON
+  * A format to describe APIs in JSON.
   * The basis of a [growing list of tools](http://json-schema.org/implementations.html), including some on this list like swagger.
   * While this format describes how your JSON api data is represented.
-It doesn't enforce any good data serialization habits.
+It doesn't enforce any good data serialization habits, allows for any format.
 * [Apache Avro JSON](http://avro.apache.org/docs/1.7.5/spec.html#json_encoding)
   * While Avro has a whole set of tooling one can choose to just support its format
   * The format helps define and enforce good data serialization habits.
-  * Good language and platform support
+  * Good language and platform support.
   * Useful beyond APIs Hadoop and log processors, could utilize object and message serialization.
-Which would improve some issues we have seen with pure JSON
+Which would improve some issues we have seen with pure JSON.

 ### Why not Thrift, Protocol Buffers